ohikhatemenG/Optimizing-an-ML-Pipeline-in-Azure/README.md

 From the instructions given, I chose "Standard_DV_V2" virtual machine with a maximum of a 4 nodes.
 I then create a paremeter sampler and an early-stop policy.
 In the parameter sampler I specified the use of random sampling on the
 Inverse of regularization strength (C) and Maximum number of iterations to coverge(max_iter) as given in the train script(train.py).
+And for C I specified the choice distribution as (0.25, 0.5, 0.75, 1.0, 2) Regularization is use to prevent overfitting on the model, smaller values specify stronger regularization.
+The best performance of the model that had C values is 0.75 The maximum number of iterations I specified a choice distribution in the set (100, 150, 200, 250, 300).
+This actions was taken for the solvers to converg.Theoretically this parameter could be use to avoid waisting time in models that will not converge, no matter how long we let the solver run.

+With respect to early stopping policy I used the BanditPolicy with slack_factor of 0.1, evaluation interval of 2, and delay evaluation of 5.
+Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.
+This means that any training run with an accuracy 10% lower than the maximum reported at that interval is terminated without completing it.
+The delay evaluation parameter means to avoids premature termination of training runs by allowing all configurations to run for a minimum number of intervals.